dyhes/zulip/CONTRIBUTING.md

 - Familiarize yourself with [using the development environment](https://zulip.readthedocs.io/en/latest/development/using.html).
-- Go through the [new application feature tutorial](https://zulip.readthedocs.io/en/latest/tutorials/new-feature-tutorial.html) to get familiar with how the Zulip codebase is organized and how to find code in it.
+- Go through the [new application feature tutorial](https://zulip.readthedocs.io/en/latest/tutorials/new-feature-tutorial.html) to get familiar with how the Aloha codebase is organized and how to find code in it.
-- Read the [Zulip guide to Git](https://zulip.readthedocs.io/en/latest/git/index.html) if you are unfamiliar with Git or Zulip's rebase-based Git workflow, getting help in [#git help](https://chat.zulip.org/#narrow/stream/44-git-help) if you run into any troubles.
-Even Git experts should read the [Zulip-specific Git tools page](https://zulip.readthedocs.io/en/latest/git/zulip-tools.html).
+- Read the [Aloha guide to Git](https://zulip.readthedocs.io/en/latest/git/index.html) if you are unfamiliar with Git or Aloha's rebase-based Git workflow, getting help in [#git help](https://chat.zulip.org/#narrow/stream/44-git-help) if you run into any troubles.
+Even Git experts should read the [Aloha-specific Git tools page](https://zulip.readthedocs.io/en/latest/git/zulip-tools.html).

 ### Where to look for an issue

 Now you're ready to pick your first issue!
-Zulip has several repositories you can check out, depending on your interests.
-There are hundreds of open issues in the [main Zulip server and web app repository](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) alone.
+Aloha has several repositories you can check out, depending on your interests.
+There are hundreds of open issues in the [main Aloha server and web app repository](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) alone.